emtpb/plutho/README.md

 - Make the assembly procedure faster
 - Make explicit time solving scheme in nonlinear simulation faster by using matrix inversion
-- Add functionality for multiple materials in the MaterialManager class
 - Update example files
+- Check if multiple materials already works or if continuity and boundary conditions are needed
+- Rename simulation_handler to single_sim